-- 3.2.1 The ABM Rules becomes effective on the day of its adoption by the Board of ERE.
-With due regard to Article 2 of the Council of Minister's Decision no. 519 dated 13/7/2016 on the Approval of the Power Market Model, and Article 100.3 of the Power Sector Law no. 43/2015, as amended, ERE shall revoke even the "Transitional rules for electricity balancing mechanism". - 3.2.2 The ABM Rules shall be published on the web site of ERE and OST.
+3.2.1 The ABM Rules become effective on the day of their approval by ERE Board.
+With due regard to Article 2 of the Council of Ministers Decision no. 519 dated 13/7/2016 on the Approval of the Power Market Model, and Article 100 point (3) of the

+Power Sector Law no. 43/2015, as amended, ERE shall issue a decision which revokes the "Transitional rules for electricity balancing mechanism".